Feeding raw

 7 egg yolks

 Keep in mind using the bone meal instead of the ground bones will make your mix a little thicker.
 Add about a cup of water to the mix to help loosen it up.
 Once you measure out each item you want to grind everything and mix together.
-Grind the chicken meat and skin, hearts, liver, bone and sardines.
+Grind the chicken meat and skin, pork, liver and bone.
 Add the egg yolk before you begin.
 Blend it as well as you can together like you are mixing a meat loaf and then place in some 8 oz freezer safe tubs.

 How to Feed: